1. The Markt

 - Brugse Zot, the beer of Bruges, is brewed at De Halve Maan Brewery.
 With an overwhelming bottled beer selection, Brugse Zot Blond and Bruges Zot Dubble are the only beers on draft at the brewery.

-The jester on Bruges Zot beers arose from a legend dating back to the middle ages.
+- The jester on Bruges Zot beers arose from a legend dating back to the middle ages.
 Maximilian of Austria inherited the Netherlands after the passing of his wife.
 After six years of reigning, Maximilian returned to Bruges.
-The people revolted against his government’s high taxes and Maximilian was imprisoned for four months.
+The people revolted against his government’s high taxes and Maximilian was imprisoned for 4 months.
 Upon release, the people organized a celebration for Maximilian, before asking permission to build a mental hospital in Bruges.
 Maximilian responded, the gates of Bruges should be closed because the town is already filled with fools.
 Since that comment, the residents have been known as the fools of Bruges.

-Beer literally flows through the streets in Bruges.
-Enough beer to fill twelve thousand bottles an hour passes below the town’s historic streets from Halve Maan Brewery to their bottling plant through a two mile long pipeline.
+- Beer literally flows through the streets in Bruges.
+Enough beer to fill 12,000 bottles an hour passes below the town’s historic streets from Halve Maan Brewery to their bottling plant through a 2 mile long pipeline.

 4. Madonna of Bruges

 - On display until December of 2015, we were just in time to view the marble statue of Madonna of Bruges.
 Differing from other sculptures by Michelangelo, Jesus is ready to step away from Mary as he loosely holds her hand.
 Mary glances not down at her son, but ahead of him with a look suggesting she already knows her son’s fate.

 5. Church of our Lady

-Madonna of Bruges is proudly displayed in the Church of our Lady, the world’s second tallest brick building standing three hundred and seventy-seven feet tall.
-Construction began in the thirteen hundreds.
-The church wasn’t finished until two hundred years later in the fifteen hundreds.
-Other works of art on display include various paintings and wood carvings, The Crucifixion of Christ by Anthony Van Dyck, and the tombs of Mary of Burgundy and Charles the Bold .
+- Madonna of Bruges is proudly displayed in the Church of our Lady, the world’s second tallest brick building standing 377 feet tall.
+Construction began in the 1300’s.
+The church wasn’t finished until 200 years later.
+Other works of art on display include various paintings and wood carvings, The Crucifixion of Christ by Anthony Van Dyck, and the tombs of Mary of Burgundy and Charles the Bold.